BIDS/repro-conf/Syllabi/misc.md

 * There are also issues involved with open science and access such as licenses, permanent identifiers, provenance, appropriate data repositories, and open access publication.
+* Teaching some philosophy of science might increase students "buy-in", convincing them that reproducibility is a thing to pursue.
+* Relatedly: there might be an argument for teaching "data science for future presidents" (analogous to UCB's "physics for future presidents"), in which the tools are not taught, but the concepts, and their importance, are.

 ## Class assessment